 Oil Production & Bacterial Imbalance

-Your skin’s sebaceous glands naturally produce oil, but overactive glands (often hormone-triggered) can produce too much, leading to clogged pores and bacterial overgrowth.
+Your skin’s sebaceous glands naturally produce oil, but overactive glands, often hormone-triggered, can produce too much, leading to clogged pores and bacterial overgrowth.

-- Benzoyl peroxide: Reduces bacteria
+- Benzoyl peroxide reduces bacteria

-- Salicylic acid: Unclogs pores and dissolves excess oil
+- Salicylic acid unclogs pores and dissolves excess oil

-- Gentle cleansers: Avoid harsh soaps that strip natural oils
+- Gentle cleansers avoid harsh soaps that strip natural oils

-Pro Tip: Use only non-comedogenic, oil-free skincare and cosmetics.
+I recommend using only non-comedogenic, oil-free skincare and cosmetics.

 Lifestyle Habits That Contribute to Breakouts